autolb/lootbot/README.md

-( singe @lootgamebot only language is Italian, this repo will almost only be relevant to italian speakers, thus the README is in italian )
+( since @lootgamebot's only language is Italian, this repo will almost only be relevant to italian speakers, thus the README is in italian.
+You can check the original eng version in the commit history for this file if you really need this but are an english speaker )
 # lootbotplugin
 Questo e' un plugin per il mio userbot, ([alemibot](https://github.com/alemigliardi/alemibot)), per automatizzare @lootgamebot.
 E' decisamente barare!